Like games? Want to get happier? These games were increase your happiness.

 Now imagine for a moment that you could learn happiness skills – skills like positivity, gratitude, and self-esteem - just by playing games.
 Well, it turns out you can, because happiness has officially been gamified.

 Now there are several games that help you build the skills that contribute to happiness.
 So if you’re like me and want to gamify your "happiness journey", here's how

 1. Try gamified happiness activities

 One way to play your way to happiness is to use apps that gamify the happiness building process.
 For example, SuperBetter gamifies happiness by giving power-ups, challenges, and quests as you engage in happiness-boosting activities.
 Similarly, Happify enables you to track your progress and earn medals for completing happiness-boosting activities.
-Or, if you prefer games that are a little more artistic, Mindbloom is another lovely way to help motivate you to “grow the life you want.”

 2. Play games that build happiness

 A second approach is to play games specifically designed to build happiness.
 For example, to build self-esteem, you can use McGill’s online self-esteem-boosting games.
 To build your ability to pay attention to the positive, you can try Personal Zen or a Uplift made by Happify.
 And, to increase accessibility of positive words and concepts, you can play a game that I helped make: the smiley face game.

 3. Build happiness creatively

 A slightly different approach to gamifying your happiness is to engage in gamified activities.
 For example, you can explore what brings you the most joy with this Pinterest-based activity or discover your definition of happiness with this drawing activity.
 You can also use this word-game to help strengthen neural networks for positive information in your brain and you can use this activity to help you more easily remember positive information.